Graham Houston

 NFL Outlook

-As a four-star prospect with a composite rating of 0.9032 committed to a premier program known for developing NFL-caliber offensive linemen, Houston has a clear path to the NFL.
-His size, power, and aggressive play style project well to the next level, particularly for a team that values physicality in its interior line.
-With continued development, he possesses the traits to be a mid-round NFL Draft selection with the potential to become a long-term starter.
+As a four-star prospect committed to a premier program known for producing NFL-caliber offensive linemen, Houston has a clear path to the NFL.
+His size, strength, and aggressive play style project well to the professional level.
+If he continues to develop his pass protection skills and proves his ability against top collegiate competition, he possesses the potential to be a mid-round NFL Draft selection with the upside to become a long-term starter.

 Best Fit

-A pro-style, multiple-offense scheme that has a strong emphasis on a physical, downhill running game.
-His skill set is maximized in a system where he can fire off the ball and use his power to displace defenders, making him an ideal fit for the University of Georgia's offensive philosophy.
+A multiple, pro-style offense that emphasizes a powerful run game.
+His skill set is maximized in a scheme where he is asked to down block, pull, and create vertical displacement at the line of scrimmage, making him an ideal fit for the University of Georgia's offensive philosophy.

 Player Comparison